roscale/freedesktop_desktop_entry/README.md

 ## Features

-- obtain values by key
+- Obtain values by key, including action groups.
-- obtain localized values
+- Obtain localized values.
-- obtain values from action groups
-- localize values according to the locale matching rules of the specification
-- localize entire desktop entries
-- icon lookup
+- Icon lookup.

 This package provides the `DesktopEntryKey` enum for convenience, but it doesn't make any assumptions about value types and whether a key is required or not.
 All keys are considered optional.